 The move to Sunnydale is supposed to give both her and her mother, Joyce, a clean slate.
 But then she meets the school librarian, Rupert Giles, and quickly learns there is no escaping her destiny.

 With Giles as her new Watcher, she reluctantly steps back into her role as the Slayer.
 But this time she is not fighting alone.
 She now has an inner circle of special friends– Willow, Xander, Cordelia, and a mysterious young man named Angel– ready to join the fight and drive in a stake or two if need be.

 Why You Should Check This Out: Buffy is one of the most groundbreaking shows ever on television and deserves all the praise.

-Now, I think it’s necessary to recognize that this series was a collaborative process and that despite the recent allegations against Whedon from numerous cast members, we can still appreciate the series.
-It would be unfair to just condemn the series outright – mainly due to all the countless people who worked hard on it.
+Now, I think it’s necessary to recognize that this series was a collaborative process.
+Despite the recent allegations against Whedon from numerous cast members, we can still appreciate the series.
+It would be unfair to condemn the series outright – mainly due to the countless people who worked hard on it.

 As a massive fan of the series, it does make me sad that it was an abusive set.
 But like Sarah Michelle Gellar, I still love Buffy even if I don’t love its creator.